 - Outside of business hours, you can acquire a replacement ID card by visiting the TCU PD.

 - Damaged or malfunctioning ID cards will be replaced in the ID Center during business hours free of charge.

 - If you find someone else’s card, please bring it by the ID Center so we can notify the owner promptly.

 - The ID card is the property of TCU and is non-transferable.
 Any abuse of the card could result in loss of privileges or disciplinary action.
-Your card must be surrendered upon the request of any University official.
+Your card must be surrendered upon the request of any University Offical

 TCU wants to be certain that you have an opportunity to protect your financial investment in case of illness or accident.
 In an effort to minimize any potential financial loss, TCU partnered with A.W.G.
 Dewar, Inc. to offer an insurance program that will provide coverage for tuition costs if medical problems, including mental health issues, require withdrawal from school before the end of a given semester.

 The Tuition Refund Plan (Plan) is a private insurance plan administered by A.W.G.
 Dewar that complements and enhances the University’s published tuition refund policy.
 Participation in the Tuition Refund Plan represents a contract between the student and A.W.G.
 Dewar, Inc. Students who withdraw due to medical problems are assured, in most cases, an 80% refund of tuition throughout the semester even after the University’s refund schedule has expired.
 This chart illustrates how the Tuition Refund Plan supplements TCU’s tuition refund schedule for students who completely withdraw from the University due to medical problems, including mental health withdrawals.